johnmee/johnmee.com/pages/resume.md

 * 5+ years Python experience, with Django and flask, and substantial experience creating APIs
 * 10+ years experience with back-end development, web and traditional software engineering
-* Good experience with modern responsive site development and front-end workflows (HTML, CSS, SASS, LESS, Bootstrap, Foundation)
+* Experienced with modern responsive site development and front-end workflows (HTML, CSS, SASS, LESS, Bootstrap, Foundation)
-* Strong javascript experience (jquery, nodejs, gulpjs, grunt, backbonejs, angularjs)
+* Experienced with modern javascript tools and pipes (jquery, nodejs, gulpjs, grunt, backbonejs, angularjs)
 * Excellent and thorough requirements gathering, analysis, and system design
-* Ability to make cautious estimates and achieve them; identifies critical issues well in advance, and neutralises them
+* Ability to make cautious estimates and achieve them; identifies critical issues early and neutralises them
 * Excellent database analysis and design skills (postgresql, mysql)
 * 10+ years \*NIX administration experience (debian, ubuntu, redhat, solaris, OS X)
-* Very familiar with cloud services (Amazon AWS, Heroku, Cloudflare)
+* Experienced with cloud services (Amazon AWS, Heroku, Cloudflare)
 * Excellent English communication and teamwork skills
 * Ability to work autonomously and collaborate with creative and technical colleagues

 _Supplemental_

-* Experience mentoring junior programmers; assigning and reviewing coding tasks
+* Experienced with mentoring junior programmers; assigning and reviewing coding tasks
-* Experience with minor PHP and Ruby tasks
+* Experienced with minor PHP and Ruby tasks
 * A positive profile in the developer community; active on StackOverflow, Github, a technical blog, and occasional attendee at SyPy meets
 * Familiar with popular tools: Redis, memcached, MQ, puppet/salt/chef/ansible, etc
 * Excellent understanding of Git
-* Loads of experience in a startup environment
+* Wealth of experience in startup environments

 ---